nkanungo/EVA6/Normalization Concepts/README.md

      - LN : If user pass this then the program must perform Layer Normalization

-     - If none of the above is passed then the program must perform Group Normalization
+     - GN : If user pass this then the program must perform Group Normalization

 How this change affects the Program
 -------------------------------------